Philosophy (BA)

 Departmental Admission Requirements

-There are no specific admission requirements for this degree plan.
+There are no specific admission requirements for the BA in Philosophy.

 The Change Major Request form can be found under the Academic Progress tile on ULink.